sikang99/grpc-example/README.md

 ## History

+- 2019/08/16 : rewrite sources according to new grpc version
 - 2015/05/04 : write handling funcs for boltdb
 - 2015/05/02 : add code for server testing by client
 - 2015/05/01 : list support search with condition optionally